dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T103: Demand for transparency and justice is essential.
+### T103: Transparency, accountability, and justice must be demanded.

 |Support|
 |---|